jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (4) If subsection (3) applies, sections 277 to 281 apply with all necessary modifications.

 ### 198 Effect of suspension
-(1) An authority is not registered, for the purposes of this Part and Part 2, for the period for which the authority's registration is suspended under section 197(2).
+(1) A building consent authority is not registered, for the purposes of this Part and Part 2, for the period for which the authority's registration is suspended under section 197(2).
 (2) At the end of the period of suspension, the authority's registration is immediately revived (unless there is some other ground to suspend or revoke that authority's registration).
-(3) Despite subsection (1), the chief executive may authorise an authority to perform limited functions as a building consent authority during the period of suspension if the chief executive is satisfied that doing so is necessary in the public interest (for example, to enable code compliance certificates to be issued by the person in respect of building consents that were granted before the date of suspension).
+(3) Despite subsection (1), the chief executive may authorise a building consent authority to perform limited functions as a building consent authority during the period of suspension if the chief executive is satisfied that doing so is necessary in the public interest (for example, to enable code compliance certificates to be issued by the authority in respect of building consents that were granted before the date of suspension).
 (4) An authority given under subsection (3) may—
   (a) be subject to any conditions that the chief executive thinks fit; and (b) be revoked by the chief executive at any time.